 - Protection of Freedoms Act 2012

-- Disclosure and Barring Service Guidance documents and should be read in conjunction with the Fitness to Practice Policy, Confidentiality and Data Protection Act, The Prevent Duty Policy, Misconduct and Disciplinary Policies and Procedures.
+- Disclosure and Barring Service Guidance documents and should be read in conjunction with the Fitness to Practise Policy, Confidentiality and Data Protection Act, The Prevent Duty Policy, Misconduct and Disciplinary Policies and Procedures.

 This Policy applies to all members of staff, students, visitors, and volunteers during their duties within or outside LSME premises engage in regulated activity relating to adults or may have contact with vulnerable groups.

 This includes registered students within or outside the premises (including work-based and placement learning, health and social care settings etc) regardless of their mode of study and irrespective of whether a matter arises during term time or vacation.
-Students on work based and placement learning (if reporting safeguarding concerns) are encouraged to invoke the Safeguarding Policy and procedures of the organisation in which they are carrying out their placement.
+Students on work-based and placement learning (if reporting safeguarding concerns) are encouraged to invoke the Safeguarding Policy and procedures of the organisation in which they are carrying out their placement.
 However, if this is not appropriate or if no action is taken, students are encouraged (with the support of their Class Tutor or Placement Tutor) to follow this Safeguarding Policy for reporting of safeguarding concerns.

-Regulated activity relating to adults: In the context of LSME, this includes regular unsupervised contact with adults over 18 such as supervising; providing advice and guidance on well-being; includes pastoral care in relation to assistance with general and sometimes personal matters and/or in the conduct of the adult’s own affairs.
-Where health and social care placement learning is implemented, a regulated activity will include unsupervised provision of personal care to disabled people.
+Regulated activity relating to adults: In the context of LSME, this includes regular unsupervised contact with adults over 18 such as; supervising; providing advice and guidance on well-being; includes pastoral care in relation to assistance with general and sometimes personal matters and/or in the conduct of the adult’s own affairs.
+Where health and social care placement learning is implemented, a regulated activity will include the unsupervised provision of personal care to disabled people.